-Dental services for pregnant and postpartum women will be furnished by the dental benefits manager (DBM) under contract with TennCare to administer dental services month postpartum period or whether postpartum members will be subject to regular adult copays after 60 days.
+Dental services for pregnant and postpartum women will be furnished by the dental benefits manager (DBM) under contract with TennCare to administer dental services

 1 TennCare currently provides coverage through the last day of the month in which the 60-day postpartum period ends.
 See 42 § CFR 435.170.